Version 1.0 - Last Updated: 16 Feb 2021

 The suspension option will continue to be available.
 You should use this as normal where a student has agreed to a leave of absence, with the view to returning in the future.
 You can then submit a resumption CoC to let us know that the student has returned to study.

-Q6: Can we use repeat study for students affected by the COVID-19 restrictions?
+Q5: Can we use repeat study for students affected by the COVID-19 restrictions?

 A: Yes, we now accept repetition tasks.
 The repetition notification will confirm to us that the student has extended their period of eligibility.
-We do not need further evidence.
-If the repetition is due to the COVID-19 pandemic, please state this in the text box.
-This will let us make assessments for compelling personal reasons more efficiently.

-Q9: We have postgraduate students who have been unable to complete their courses.
+Q6: We have postgraduate students who have been unable to complete their courses.
 Can they apply for Compelling Personal Reasons (CPR)?

-A: Students who cannot complete their previous master’s course in AY 2019/20 because of COVID-19 will be able to apply for CPR if they are starting a new course 'from scratch' in the future.
+A: Students who cannot complete their previous master’s course in AY 2019/20 or AY 2020/21 because of COVID-19 will be able to apply for CPR if they are starting a new course 'from scratch' in the future.
 This would be in AY 2020/21 or later.
 They cannot get additional support for repeats or extensions on their current course.
 This is usual for postgraduate master’s funding.

-Q10: What happens if students want to interrupt their studies due to the move to online teaching and the general disruption caused by the COVID-19 pandemic?
+Q7: What happens if students want to interrupt their studies due to the move to online teaching and the general disruption caused by the COVID-19 pandemic?
 They are planning to do this for perhaps a year and to return later when things are back to normal.